blackberry/ECMA5Extend/README.md

 ### Why private?

-If you haven't found the need to have private methods and properties in code, then you probably haven't been desiging APIs for long enough.
-Keep at it.
-It doesn't happen overnight.

 A good API exposes only a subset of guts to the outside.
 The rest reside "under the hood", away from the developer.
+These are private APIs.
 Think of a thermostat, you don't have control over heat or cold directly.
 You set the temperature, and the thermostat decides which one to turn on, and for how long, based on the room temperature.
 Setting the temperature is your public API, while access to heat and cold directly are inside of the private API.

 ### Why protected?